MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/power-apps-cli.md

 With this feature, Microsoft Power Apps portals supports Microsoft Power Platform CLI to enable CI/CD (Continuous Integration/Continuous Deployment) of portal configuration.
-You can now check-in the portal configuration to source control and move portal configuration to any environment using Microsoft Power Platform CLI.
+You can now check in the portal configuration to source control and move portal configuration to any environment using Microsoft Power Platform CLI.